25 Top-Rated Attractions & Scenic Drives in Provence

 The Vincent van Gogh Trail indicates sites throughout the town that were painted by Van Gogh, although some imagination is required as the scenery has changed since the artist's time.
 The Office of Tourism in Saint-Rémy de Provence offers guided tours (by reservation) of the sites that Van Gogh painted.

-At heart a traditional Provençal town, Saint-Rémy de Provence is well known for its open-air markets.
+Saint-Rémy de Provence is well known for its Provençal open-air market.
 On Wednesday mornings, the Grand Marché Provençal (large market) spills out onto the main squares of the old town.
-Tourists will enjoy blending in with the locals, wandering the cobblestone streets, and getting lost while admiring the stately old buildings.
+Be sure to visit the market for a chance to experience the local culture.

 13. Salon-de-Provence: Historic Landmarks and Artisan Soaps